-You have probably heard of marriage counseling before.
-In fact, you may have even been through marriage counseling while trying to save your marriage.
-It's for couples that are working to improve their relationship, work towards recovery after challenging marital situations, or to make a decision if it is a healthy decision for the couple to stay married.
-For some couples, it does lead to improved communication and increased martial satisfaction.
-However, for some couples, it brings a different solution, the realization that divorce is the correct decision for them.
+You have probably heard of marriage counseling – you may have even tried it in the hope of fixing your marriage.
+Marriage counseling is typically for couples working to improve their relationship for a better future, recover after challenging marital problems, or decide whether it is healthy to stay married.
+For some couples, counseling can lead to improved healthy communication and increased marital satisfaction.
+For others, it may bring a different outcome: the realization the relationship ending may be the best decision.

 When Should You Attend Divorce Counseling?